tomswartz07/FLDT/setup.md

 Select the image on the Images page, load the hosts .csv as directed on the Hosts page, and finally enter the number of hosts and begin multicasting on the Multicasting page.

 As the targeted devices netboot, they should be picked up by the PXE service.

+If you do not have a `partitiontable.txt` file already, select 'Boot to Shell' and [set up your disks with fdisk/sfdisk](https://wiki.archlinux.org/index.php/Partitioning#Fdisk_usage_summary).
+You can then capture the data via the command: `sfdisk -d /dev/sda > partitiontable.txt` Copy this file to your `/images/<IMAGENAME>/` folder and you'll be all set for imaging.

 If FLDT has been previously set up, the following steps are only needed to begin the service after a fresh reboot:
 ```bash